Nursing education lab to bear Sandeen's name

 In those early years, Sandeen said, she only worked in the health center a couple of hours a day and served in a reactionary role when students would come in for services.

-However, she soon realized that her space wasn’t well known.
-Through conversations with a nurse on another college campus, Sandeen learned of the Student Health Advisory Committee (SHAC) concept in which students serve as advocates and peer educators to fellow students about the health center.
+She soon realized that her space wasn’t well known, however.
+Through conversations with a nurse on another college campus, Sandeen learned of the Student Health Advisory Committee concept in which students serve as advocates and peer educators to fellow students about the health center.
 Sandeen started SHAC at Hastings College in 1984.

 It was around that same time that Sandeen became aware of the realities of college life as she would see students coming to her on Mondays with headaches and other signs of hangovers from the weekend.
 Yet she didn’t know what she could do about it.